cpbirch/balls/README.md

 1. Red alert (if 5 or more broken builds, configurable).
 2. Glitch effect (if 6 or more broken builds, configurable).

+### Timed Events
+These are events (play video or sound) that are executed once a day, at a configurable time, during weekdays.
+Currently available timed events:

+	stand up.

+	Custom timed events to be implemented.

 ### UI Controls

 	- Sound selection when build goes Red.